-The model is then programmed to carry out the primary forest management activities (Section 5.4).
+The model is then programmed to carry out the primary forest management activities (Section 5.2).
 In terms of timber production and maintenance, those are thinning and regeneration harvests, primarily involving the loblolly pine.
 To do this, the model must be able to identify which stands are eligible (correct age, cover vegetation, and management area) to be thinned or harvested, then which (if any) of the theme attributes need to be changed to reflect the post-activity condition.
+Any question marks (?) in the code represent wildcards, which are used to signify any of the available options defined for that theme.
 A sample of that programming would be:

-ACTION aThin1 N 1st thinning (The action is labeled aThin1, the N means that this activity does not re-set the age of the stand to 0)
+ACTION aFirstThin N First Thinning (The action is labeled aFirstThin, the N means that this activity does not re-set the age of the stand to 0)